pryley/star-rating.js/README.md

 ### clearable:

-This value determines whether the star rating can be cleared by clicking on the preselected star.
+This boolean value determines whether the star rating can be cleared by clicking on the preselected star.

-Acceptable values are: `false`, `true`, `"reset"`.

 Default: `true`